ganwh64/Seeed-Studio-Final-Project-Intern-/README.md

 ## 1. Overview and Objectives

+### 1.1 Introduction
-This project introduces a Smart Restroom Occupancy & Hand Hygiene System, a contactless solution designed to enhance user experience and promote public health in modern shared environments.
-Built around the Seeed Wio Terminal, this system provides real-time restroom occupancy status and integrates an automated hand hygiene reminder.
-It utilises an ultrasonic sensor for discreet presence detection, an RGB LED stick for visual cues, and the Wio Terminal's built-in display and speaker for intuitive alerts, offering a practical and easy-to-deploy solution for various facilities.
+This project introduces a Smart Restroom Occupancy & Hand Hygiene System, a contactless solution designed to enhance user experience and promote public health in shared environments.
+It uses the Seeed Wio Terminal to provide real-time occupancy status and automated hand hygiene reminders.
+This system is practical, impactful, and easy to deploy in offices, educational institutions, or public facilities.

+While there has been significant progress in hand hygiene awareness globally, and many young individuals are indeed knowledgeable about its importance, studies show that inconsistent handwashing practices remain a challenge, especially in certain regions.
+This isn't just about 'knowledge' but also about consistent reinforcement and habit formation.
+Our Smart Restroom System aims to bridge this gap by providing an unobtrusive, real-time reminder, ensuring that good hygiene practices are consistently followed, starting with the youngest users and extending to all.

 ### 1.2 Key Features